 Using this interface you can also translate WooCommerce product categories, as well as product tags.
 We’ll go ahead and translate “product-category” taxonomy into Spanish.

-You can translate any type of categories (including custom ones) from TranslatePress’ URL String translation interface.
+You can translate any type of category (including custom ones) from TranslatePress’ URL String translation interface.

 Translating WordPress Term Slugs